 |NUR 901||Residency: Advanced Practice Nurse||2-4|

-The student completes a total of 6 credit hours in NUR 900 DNP Scholarly Project during which he or she develops the Scholarly Project.
-NUR 900 is taken in two or four hour increments.
-Once the student has enrolled in the first two credit hours of NUR 900, the student must continue to enroll in a minimum of two credit hours of NUR 900 until all the prerequisites for the Residency course have been met.
-One hour is didactic and one is practicum (75 hours).
-The total supervised practicum time during this course sequence is 225 contact hours.
+The student completes a minimum of 6 credit hours in NUR 900 DNP Scholarly Project during which he or she develops the Scholarly Project.
+NUR 900 is taken in 2 credit hour increments.
+One hour is a seminar credit hour and one hour is a practicum credit hour.
+Once the student has enrolled in the first 2 credit hours of NUR 900, the student must continue to enroll in a minimum of 2 credit hours of NUR 900.
+Once a student has enrolled in 6-credit hours of NUR 900, the student must continue to enroll in a minimum of 1 credit hour of NUR 900 until all prerequisites for the Residency Course has been met.

 This Program of Study includes a minimum of 375 supervised practicum hours.
 A minimum of 1000 credited post-baccalaureate clinical hours are required for the Doctor of Nursing Practice degree.
 The student will be required to provide evidence of the number of direct practicum hours completed in their graduate program.
 This will determine the number of credits the student is required to take in NUR 901 Residency: Advanced Practice Nurse.